kamil-curzytek/Library_Database/README.md

 # Description

-Application which manage library database and allows users to view, add, update, search and delete book title, author, year and ISBN using GUI
+Application which manages library database and allows users to view, add, update, search and delete book title, author, year and ISBN using GUI

 # Files